Tax News

 Stipends and fellowships are now considered income for IRA contributions.

-Max 2024 401K salary deferral is $23,000 increasing in 2025 to $23,500.
-Ages 50+ can make an additional "catch-up" contribution of $7,500 in 2024, and starting in 2025 the catch-up for employees aged 60 to 63 increases to $11,250.
+2024 401K/403b salary deferral is $23,000 increasing in 2025 to $23,500.
+The "catch-up" for those ages 50+ remains $7,500 but starting 2025 there is a "super catch-up" for employees aged 60 to 63 of $11,250.
+California does not conform.

-The 2024 $13.6 million base unified credit exclusion amount for estate taxes increases to $13.99 million in 2025.
+The 2024 $13.6 million per person base unified credit exclusion amount for estate taxes increases to $13.99 million in 2025.
+Unless the TCJA is extended or made permanent the exclusion is set to return to approximately $6 million person in 2026.

 Secure 2.0 Act